LibraryCarpentry/librarycarpentry.github.io/_posts/2018/06/2018-06-04-listening-tour.md

 ---
 layout: page
 authors: ["Tracy Teal", "The Carpentries’ Executive Council"]
-title: "Opening Our Ears"
+title: "The Carpentries' Virtual Listening Tour"
-teaser: "The Carpentries’ Virtual Listening Tour"
+teaser: "You Belong in The Carpentries and we want to hear from you"
 date: 2018-06-04
 time: "9:00:00"
 tags: ["Feedback", "Communication", "Vision", "Mission"]